 A female athlete's performance may depend on her menstrual cycle phase.
-The menstrual phase is the periodic discharge of 25 to 65ml of blood, tissue fluid etc. and lasts for approximately 3 to 7 days.
+The menstrual phase is the periodic discharge of 25 to 65ml of blood, tissue fluid, etc., lasting approximately 3 to 7 days.
 It comprises three phases: the menstrual phase (menses), preovulatory, and postovulatory.
 The menstrual cycle ranges from 24 to 35 days.

-Example of the phases of 28 day menstrual cycle:
+Example of the phases of a 28-day menstrual cycle:

 The effect of sport

-Physically active women increase their chances of changes to their menstrual cycle.
+Physically active women increase their chances of changes in their menstrual cycle.
 These include irregular cycles (oligomenorrhea) or complete cessation of the cycle (amenorrhea).
-In the general population, amenorrhea occurs in 2 to 5% of women of reproductive age, whereas for women participating in sport it can be as high as 40%.
+In the general population, amenorrhea occurs in 2 to 5% of women of reproductive age, whereas women participating in sports can be as high as 40%.

-All women need to be aware that exercise is not the only factor that can result in oligomenorrhea or amenorrhea.
-The other factors are a high stress level, body weight and body composition (% body fat level below 20%).
+All women must be aware that exercise is not the only factor resulting in oligomenorrhea or amenorrhea.
+The other factors are a high-stress level, body weight and body composition (% body fat level below 20%).

 Athletes are prime candidates for oligomenorrhea or amenorrhea as they are likely to experience: